netxms/netxms-doc/admin/concepts.rst

        now show that those two networks are connected and the system will take this condition into account during problem analysis and event correlation.
      -
+   * - Sensor
+     - Logical object with data collection capabilities. |product_name| does not perform direct network communication with sensor, but data is collected by some other means, e.g. using MQTT protocol.
+     -
+   * - Wireless Domain
+     - Object representing wireless network, made up from one or several wireless controllers (represented by nodes with Wireless Controller capability) and thin access points.
+     - - Access point
+       - Node
+   * - Access point
+     - Object representing thin wireless access point managed by a central controller.
+These objects are created automatically by the system.
+     -
    * - Template Root
      - Abstract object representing root of your template tree.
      - - Template